dsckiit/TeamName-DomainName-DevHacks/Code/README.md

 ## Documentation
 -------------------------
-Upload source code if any.
+Create necessary folders here to upload source code if any.
 Edit this file to create a documentation of uploaded code.